5 Reasons Your Insurance Increased After a ClaimJune 6, 2019

 It is not customary for this to occur after just one loss, whether big or small.
 However, a frequency of claims may raise red flags and initiate a discussion.
 It is important to remember that insurance companies are for-profit businesses – in order to pay claims and their operating expenses, the hard reality is they must make more money than they spend.

 For that reason, the best pricing and discounts are allocated to insureds on the basis of predictive modeling and actuarial statistics.
-It’s certainly not a pleasant circumstance to open your insurance renewal and realize that your premium has increased after you experienced a claim, but it is important to understand the “why” behind the increase.
+It’s certainly not a pleasant circumstance to open your insurance renewal and realize that your insurance increased after a claim, but it is important to understand the “why” behind the increase.
 You can then appropriately determine if it’s time to shop your coverage or simply wait until you become eligible for those policy discounts once again.

 If you are having difficulty finding the right price-to-value combination in an insurance policy after a claim, call one of our experienced agents at 1-800-537-6880 or 717-665-2283 and they can help you to determine what options are available to you.